devnoot/doomtext/README.md

 ### Font list

-*Some of these fonts do not have a full character set.*
+*Some of these fonts do not work fully yet.*

 - 04FONTOK
 - APOS_BOK